 \begin{proposition} Let $\cx\subseteq \rr^n$ be a polytope, and denote by $\cs$ the set of vertices of the polytope $\cx$ that gives rise to $\vx\in \cx$ as a convex combination with positive weights, then for all $\vy \in \cx$:

 where $\mathbf{v} = \argmin_{\vu\in \cx}\innp{\nabla f(\vx), \vu}$, $\va = \argmax_{\vu\in \cs}\innp{\nabla f(\vx), \vu}$, and $\delta >0$ is the \emph{pyramidal width} of $\cx$. \end{proposition}

-\begin{theorem} Suppose $\cx$ is a polytope and $f$ is a $\left(M, \nu\right)$ generalized self-concordant function with $\nu \geq 2$ for which the domain does not contain straight lines.
-Then the Away-step Frank-Wolfe (AFW) algorithm with Backtrack (Algorithm~\ref{appx:afw}) results in a convergence:
+\begin{theorem} Suppose $\cx$ is a polytope and $f$ is a $\left(M, \nu\right)$ generalized self-concordant function with $\nu \geq 2$ for which the domain does not contain any straight line.
+Then, both AFW and BPCG with Backtrack achieve a convergence rate: